-This pivotal study is not designed to address treatment efficacy rather it is to evaluate the use of MB-102 and the MediBeacon[®] Transdermal GFR Measurement System to provide a point of care (POC) means to collect GFR data.
+This bridging study is not designed to address treatment efficacy rather it is to evaluate the use of MB-102 and the MediBeacon[®] Transdermal GFR Measurement System using the TGFR resusable sensor and disposable adhesive ring to provide a point of care (POC) means to collect GFR data.
 The specific endpoints related to calculation of GFR are discussed in Section 9.